FlyCourtship/FlySongSegmenter/README.txt

 "deploytool -build find_fly_song.prj" to update the executable in find_fly_song/distrib/*.

+To run the compiled code, first login to the cluster's scheduler node.

+$ ssh login

+then "cd" to the directory cluster.sh lives in.  this will depend on where you put it in your home directory.

+$ cd /home/username/bin

+then batch jobs to the cluser.

+$ ./cluster.sh  full_path_to_folder_of_.daqs  full_path_to_params.m  number_of_channels

-To run the compiled code first "ssh login" from the unix command line to access the scheduler node.  then use cluster_file.sh to analyze a single .daq file, or cluster_folder.sh for a whole folder of .daq files.  these are both shell scripts that use qsub to call a compiled version of Process_daq_Song(). look inside cluster_f* for syntax and details.
+cluster.sh is a shell script that use qsub to call a compiled version of Process_daq_Song().

 MORE DETAILS (dated)